jakehschwartz/datadog-scala/README.md

 # Using It

-This library is available on Maven Central and is only built for Scala 2.12.
+This library is available on Maven Central and is only built for Scala 2.12 and 2.13.

 ```
 libraryDependencies += "com.jakehschwartz.datadog" %% "datadog-scala" % "1.4.0"